jijihohococo/ichi-orm/README.md

 ### Subqueries

-If you want to use subquery within one table you can do as shown as before.
+If you want to use a subquery within the same table, you can do so as shown below.

-<i>You can use subqueries as shown as below in "where","orWhere" and "whereIn" functions.</i>
+<i>You can use subqueries in the "where", "orWhere", and "whereIn" functions as shown below.</i>

 ```php
 Blog::whereIn('author_id',function($query){
 return $query->select(['id'])->where('id',1)->get();
 })->get();
 ```

-If you want to use subquery from different table you can do as shown as before.
+If you want to use a subquery from a different table, you can do so as shown below.

 ```php
 Blog::whereIn('author_id',function($query){